JayGParmar/Fast2sms/README.md

 Remember Here I have given .sql file for database setup.

-But In this web portal You guys have to make admin panel and manage it by youself.
+But In this web portal You guys have to make admin panel and manage it by yourself.